robcarver17/skipperman/docs/WildApricothelp.md

 If you do feel you have to make changes to the form, then you will need to understand how [**field mapping** works](WA_field_mapping_help.md).

 A great deal of care and thought has gone into the design of registration forms for past events.
-Don't make
+Don't make changes for the sake of it!

 # Downloading the registration file for Skipperman upload